 Copywriters ask TONS of questions.
 They’re a bit like copy-detectives in how they search high and low for very precise data from their clients.
-So never fear giving your users, clients or customers a megaphone with which to bark their concerns.
+Never fear giving your users, clients or customers a megaphone with which to bark their concerns.

-No matter how hard we play to get, WE ALL love sharing our opinions, right?
+We all love sharing our opinions, right?
 Yes we do.
 Let us.
 Prompt us.
 Ask us.
-Bribe us with incentives and discounts…then listen…carefully.
+Bribe us with incentives and discounts… then listen… carefully.
 Easily 9 out of 10 entrepreneurs are given the ultimate USPs on silver platters by their customers but fail to recognize when they see, read, or hear them.

 Taking Action on This Step

-Executive summaries are modern day treasure maps.
-In this step we’re going to build one for your business.
-So in brief, what exactly is an executive summary?
-An executive summary (ES) is an overview of your business and your plans.
-It comes first in your plan and is ideally only 1-2 pages.
+In brief, what exactly is an executive summary?
+An executive summary (ES) is an overview of your business and your vision.
+It comes first in formal/informal business plans and is ideally 1-2 pages.

 The ES introduces your business to your reader.
 If you don’t nail it, no one’s going to read any further.
 And if an ES sucks, despite it being professionally crafted, then the business model itself needs work or isn’t worth your time.
-Every ES should include a very brief overview of the following, which we’ll cover in more depth in the coming lessons:
+Every ES should include a brief overview of the following:

-If you’re raising money or presenting to outsiders, you’ll also want to cover:
+If you’re raising money or presenting to investors, you’ll also want to cover: